 GETTING DIVORCED DURING THE TAX SEASON?
 CHECK OUT 26 U.S. Code § 1041 – Transfers of property between spouses or incident to divorce.
 So, it’s tax season and there is no more complicated time to divorce than at this time.
 Getting divorced during tax season has got to be the worse timing possible as a […]

 Once you have itemized every single thing you own with your spouse in the asset column, then indicate the spouse who owns it or if all is owned jointly you just tick down the JOINT column.
 Then indicate the VALUE of the asset in the last column.

-So here you are recently divorced and with a big fat check itching in your hands.
+GOT A BIG ALIMONY CHECK FROM YOUR EX?
+THESE STOCKS MAY BE GOOD TO OWN So here you are recently divorced and with a big fat alimony check itching in your hands.
 What should you do with it rather than squander it like some people have been known to do?
-No, I am not thinking about Heather Mills ex wife of Beatle Paul McCartney.
-But a lot of women especially who […]
+No, I am not […]